VeryGoodOpenSource/dart_frog/docs/docs/deploy/clever-cloud.md

 # Clever Cloud 💎

-[Clever Cloud](https://www.clever-cloud.com/) is a PaaS provider that allows you to start apps quickly using `git` while they manage the infrastructure, the scalability and the run lifetime.
+[Clever Cloud](https://www.clever-cloud.com/) is a PaaS provider that enables you to start apps quickly using `git` while they manage the infrastructure, scalability, and run lifetime.

 ## Prerequisites